Top Tech Expectations for Future

 4. The Return of the ERP

 Enterprise Resource Planning (ERP) is in a revival of sorts, after years of lull.
 ERP may seem as anarchism in today’s fast paced world, considering deployment of ERP required complex rollouts running into years.
 What pushes the case for ERP is top ERP vendors reinventing themselves and delivering a far faster and smoother rollout.
 The game changer is cloud based ERP, or a SaaS offering, allowing enterprises the unprecedented flexibility of picking and choosing the modules they like for their ERP implementation.
-SaaS-based ERP is likely to gain considerable ground in 2017, as a means for enterprises to remain organized on a structured and connected way.
+SaaS-based ERP is likely to gain considerable ground in coming years, as a means for enterprises to remain organized on a structured and connected way.
 Success would depend on the ERP solution that continues to deliver traditional service, and leverage the available big data to the hilt.

 Among the many ERP vendors, SAP, the time-tested old warhorse leads the pack, as the most popular ERP suite preferred across sectors and company size.